jeremypedersen/cloud-cheat-sheets/ABC/QuickBI/QuickBI.md

 - https://www.alibabacloud.com for users outside Mainland China
 - https://www.aliyun.com for users inside Mainland China

-In many cases, the services available on each site are the same, but there can be differences in features or availability, as is the case with QuickBI.
+In many cases, the services available on each site are the same, but there can be differences in features or availability, as is the case with Quick BI.

-For QuickBI, the supported regions differ between these two sites:
+For Quick BI, the supported regions differ between these two sites:

 ### aliyun.com (Chinese Users)

 Regions are non-selectable.
-Navigating to the Quick BI interface from the aliyun.com web console takes you directly into QuickBI, without the need to first select a region as on alibabacloud.com.
+Navigating to the Quick BI interface from the aliyun.com web console takes you directly into Quick BI, without the need to first select a region as on alibabacloud.com.

 ### alibabacloud.com (non-Chinese Users)